Table of Contents

 - Low grade dedifferentiation can be histologically indistinguishable from cellular well differentiated liposarcoma; the terminology that is used varies among practicing pathologists

-- Although some report comparable prognosis for well differentiated and low grade dedifferentiated cases (Am J Surg Pathol 2007;31:1), others report an unfavorable outcome with any percentage or degree of dedifferentiation (Am J Surg Pathol 1997;21:271)
+- Although some report a comparable prognosis for well differentiated and low grade dedifferentiated cases, others report an unfavorable outcome with any percentage or degree of dedifferentiation (Am J Surg Pathol 2007;31:1, Am J Surg Pathol 1997;21:271)

-- Minimal dedifferentiation: although controversial, some require macroscopic evidence of dedifferentiation (> 1.0 cm) to label a tumor as truly dedifferentiated
+- Although controversial, some require macroscopic evidence of dedifferentiation (> 1.0 cm) to label a tumor as truly dedifferentiated

-- Even cases with so called minimal dedifferentiation (< 1.0 cm) can still carry an inferior prognosis when compared to well differentiated liposarcoma; prolonged clinical follow up is recommended regardless of size
+- Even cases with so called minimal dedifferentiation (< 1.0 cm) can still carry an inferior prognosis when compared with well differentiated liposarcoma; prolonged clinical follow up is recommended regardless of size

 Epidemiology

-- Typically occur in older adults, with a slight predilection for men
+- Typically occurs in older adults, with a slight predilection for men

 - Occurs in up to 10% of well differentiated liposarcomas, with more frequent dedifferentiation noted in retroperitoneal primaries